ey92/notes/2668notes.md

 	* historical artifact
 	* cofirmation of Bible/other texts

+# Discovery & Development of Egyptology
-## 29/1 Steps to Egyptology/ Exploring, Collecting
+## 29+31/1 Steps to Egyptology/ Exploring, Collecting
 ### Archaeology
 - less colonial now - cooperative/joint projects
 - local population has more say